w3bdesign/spotify-import/README.md

 ## Usage

-To run the application, execute the following command:
+To run the application locally, execute the following command:

 ```
 cd app